loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

   from vCluster Platform and running it inside that VM

 > [!IMPORTANT]
-> `tenant-observability` is currently not supported on the OrbStack-backed
+> `tenant-observability` is still experimental on the OrbStack-backed `vind`
-> `vind` path.
-The standard design depends on Central HostPath Mapper and mount
+> path.
+The standard CHPM + Promtail log path does not work there, so any
-> propagation, and those mounts are not available in the current `vind`
+> `vind` support depends on a separate API-based collector design.
+The root
-> runtime.
-The root [README](../README.md#available-use-cases) tracks `vind`
+> [README](../README.md#available-use-cases) tracks `vind` validation status for
-> support status for the use cases.
+> the use cases.

 The current default is intentionally small: